BaileyGingerTechnology/PackerSystems/README.md

     - Of all the Linux OSes I have used, Arch has been the worst when it comes to hosting a database server.
 So it's an easy pick.

     - Most people panic when they see Arch or Gentoo because of their reputation.
-So of course I need at least one of them in here.
+So of course I need them in here.

 Windows 2012r2 Server (Codename="Riordan"):

     - Monolithic Exchange and Active Directory box.

-    - For the build to work, download the exchange ISO from https://files.gingertechnology.net/packersystems/ and put it in CCDC/files, then make sure it get's mounted as drive E:\
+    - For the build to work, download the exchange ISO from https://files.gingertechnology.net/packersystems/ and put it in CCDC/files/Windows/Server, then make sure it get's mounted as drive E:\

 Debian workstation (Codename="Blake", aprrox. build time: 24 minutes):